GabrielCruz45/firstYTB_FlaskTutorial/DEVLOG.md

     Refactored the applications file structure.
 Made it more modular/prepared it for scaling.
     Removed init_db.py as it was not necessary.
 When scaling, a migration framework is preffered and actually practical.

+    Session 3:
+    Separated routes.py in to each route's particular script and added Flask-Migrate for even more modularity.
+Updated requirements.txt and __init__.py because of these changes.